foolin/golem-lang/docs/tutorial.md

 The function `println` is built in to Golem.
 There are several of these builtin functions in Golem.

+If you are a vim user, there is a [vim plugin](https://github.com/mjarmy/golem-lang-vim) for Golem that you can install.

 You may have noticed that there is a semicolon at the end of the println statement.
 Semicolons are optional in Golem --  you are not required to include a semicolon after each statement in your code, although you can do so if you